camilopayan/cambio/public/blog/faker-doctrine.md

 	 //You can store the fake data, as well.
 	 $insertedFakeData = $populator->execute();

 That's the long and short of it.
-Your database should now be populated with some fake data.
+Faker has filled your database with fake data.
 Faker will take a look at the metadata and names of your columns and try to choose appropriate fake data to fill it with.
-For example, your name columns won't be filled with Lorem Ipsum text, but regular name-sounding text.
+For example, Faker will fill a column `name` with real-looking names, not lorem ipsum.